George Brookbank, Director Emeritus

 George founded the Community Gardens of Tucson in 1990 and has been a Tucson resident for 40 years.
 As an Extension Agent for Urban Horticulture with the U of A Extension Service, George spent 12 years training Master Gardeners and managing the program until his retirement in 1995.
 George started CGT with the establishment of 4 community gardens in partnership with homeowners as well as the Community Food Bank.
 George served as Education Director for CGT for 20 years.
 His popular books include: “Desert Gardening: Fruits and Vegetables”, “Desert Gardening Calendar”, and “Desert Landscaping”.

-Anne Hunt, Board Member-at-Large, Chair of the Outreach Committee
+Anne Hunt, Vice-chair of the Board , Chair of the Outreach Committee

 Susanne transplanted to Tucson in 1991 from the Northeast.
 Instantly charmed by the Sonoran desert, she never looked back.
 Susanne has had a lifelong interest in plants: academically, personally and professionally, using plants as a landscape designer, an educator and more recently, as a gardener.
 Susanne considers gardening a metaphor for life, appreciating her challenges as much as her successes.